redis/redis-doc/topics/streams-intro.md

 Client 2: XCLAIM mystream mygroup Lora 3600000 1526569498055-0
 ```

-However claiming a message, as a side effect will reset its idle time!
-And will increment its number of deliveries counter, so the second client will fail claiming it.
+However, as a side effect, claiming a message will reset its idle time and will increment its number of deliveries counter, so the second client will fail claiming it.
 In this way we avoid trivial re-processing of messages (even if in the general case you cannot obtain exactly once processing).

 This is the result of the command execution: